johnno1962/Diamond/README.md

 ### Usage

-This is overseen by the `cocoa` binary and a script `prepare.rb` that is run before the script proper. `prepare.rb` loads pods, rebuilds the script's framework if required then jumps into it's main.swift to start execution.
+This is overseen by the `cocoa` binary and a script `compile.rb` that is run before the script proper. `compile.rb` loads pods, rebuilds the script's framework if required then jumps into it's main.swift to start execution.

 As all of Cocoa is available, a UI component can be added to a script by